lnugraha/patch-recovery/README.md

 # Reverse Patch
-Finding the top left coordinate position of an image patch from its original full size image
+Finding the top left corner coordinate of an image patch from its original full size image

 ## Provided Information ##
 1. An image patch in 8-bit grayscale format